Kkies/Anomaly_Detection_of_NYC_Traffic/README.md

 ![loss_distribution](https://user-images.githubusercontent.com/65979022/98952531-91ea2600-24c9-11eb-903b-29118d023603.png)

 The average final model training and testing RSME.
+You can see that both distributions are very similar.
+This is a good thing, becuase it shows that the models used were well-balanced.

 ## Anomaly Detection